owldance/hootNAS/documentation/getstarted.md

     Then log in/out to make the variables available system wide.

+## Developing app and api with Vue 3 in Vite

+Skip to the [end](#Developing-the-hootOS-system-and-ISO-image) for developing the hootOS system and ISO image.

-## Spin up and configure a hootNAS instance
+### Spin up and configure a hootNAS instance

 Development on your local machine is done by running the webserver on your local machine, which then makes system calls via SSH to a running hootNAS instance.

-1. Create a hootNAS ISO image following [this guide](/hoot-os/README.md), or just download
+4. Create a hootNAS ISO image following [this guide](/hoot-os/README.md), or just download
     [latest ISO image releases](https://github.com/owldance/hootNAS/releases).